stereobooster/programming-languages-genealogical-tree/README.md

 Many links between languages in simillar projects not provide information on what kind of relation it is and lacks credibility.
 So they tends to be more confusing rather than helpfull.
 I want to add this type of information.

 Other side of this project is to show in what language concept (idea, paradigm, technique) first appeared.
 See [link](http://rigaux.org/language-study/concepts-history.html).
 So if similar concept appears in other language it is can be considered as inspired by original source.
 But this not alway true: Simula considered to be first object-oriented language (even though there was idea of object before [citation required]), but idea of object-oriented language presented in SmallTalk is completley different and both languages appeared with small time difference, so I do not consider that one was inspired by another.
-Yes, both languages talk about object, but OOP-ideas behind them are comletley different.
+Yes, both languages talk about object, but OOP-ideas behind them are completley different.

 ## Similar projects